When you have a sink, it’s evident that you will experience clogs occasionally. This will call for you to unclog them.

 - The enclosed one

-The second one has the enclosed casing but with a small opening that feeds the snake.
+The second one has an enclosed casing but with a small opening that feeds the snake.
 On the one side.
 It further has a stationary handle.
 It’s also the most common type of snake drain.

 Now when the clog has gone beyond the trap level, the only other thing that can handle it is the snake drain.
 If this doesn’t work, you will need to call the plumber.